 Published online: April 7, 2018

-The antibody titers were measured using antigens derived from Japanese individuals.
-13C-urea breath test-positive individuals were defined as having H. pylori infection.
-We investigated the demographic characteristics, laboratory data, endoscopic findings including Kyoto classification of gastritis, and histology in negative-high titer patients without H. pylori eradication therapy.
-Kyoto classification consisted of scores for gastric atrophy, intestinal metaplasia, enlarged folds, nodularity, and redness.
+The antibody titers were measured using antigens derived from Japanese individuals, E-plate Eiken.
+13C-urea breath test (UBT)-positive individuals were defined as having H. pylori infection.
+We investigated the demographic characteristics, laboratory data, endoscopic findings including Kyoto classification of gastritis, and histology in negative-high titer patients without history of H. pylori eradication therapy.

 Of the 136 subjects enrolled, 23 (17%) had H. pylori infection.
-Kyoto classification had an excellent area under the receiver operating characteristics curve (0.886, 95% confidence interval: 0.803-0.968, P = 3.7 × 10-20) for predicting H. pylori infection with a cut-off value of 2.
-Further, Kyoto classification, H. pylori density, and neutrophil activity had high accuracies (89.7%, 96.3%, and 94.1%, respectively).
+Kyoto classification had an excellent area under the receiver operating characteristics curve (0.886) for predicting H. pylori infection, with a cut-off value of 2.
+Further, Kyoto classification had high accuracy (89.7%).
 Kyoto classification was independent of the demographic and laboratory parameters in multivariate analysis.

 In this study, 17% of patients with negative-high titer had H. pylori infection.
 Endoscopic Kyoto classification of gastritis with a score of 2 or more could predict H. pylori infection in negative high-titer patients.
 Further investigations including UBT should be considered in these patients.